aiblocks/docs/guides/get-started/transactions.md

 ## What Next?

-Now that you can send and receive payments using Stellar’s API, you’re on your way to writing all kinds of amazing financial software.
+Now that you can send and receive payments using AiBlocks’s API, you’re on your way to writing all kinds of amazing financial software.
 Experiment with other parts of the API, then read up on more detailed topics: